naninovel/docs/docs/guide/getting-started.md

 Characters in Naninovel can be based on regular and diced sprites, animated Live2D or Spine models and 3D meshes; you can add your own implementations as well.
 For the purpose of this tutorial, we’ll use a sprite implementation.

 Each character is represented by ID and a set of appearances.
-To add a character, use character manager GUI accessible via `Naninovel -> Resources -> Characters` menu, add a new character actor record specifying its ID, then double-click the record (or press button at the and of the record) and add all the appearance sprites to the `Resources` list.
+To add a character, use character manager GUI accessible via `Naninovel -> Resources -> Characters` menu, add a new character actor record specifying its ID, then double-click the record (or press button at the end of the record) and add all the appearance sprites to the `Resources` list.
 Just like with naninovel scripts, you can drag-drop multiple assets and folders to the list.

 ![Add Character](https://i.gyazo.com/0c1e81ea1a20165c1bf88854df177b7f.png)